TOG (hackerspace): History

 The project was started in January 2009 and the space opened in May 2009.
 In June 2010, TOG moved to a new, larger building on Chancery Lane (Unit 3), Dublin 8.
 In January 2015 it was confirmed that the lease on this building would not be extended beyond April 2015, and TOG announced its intention to move to a new premises in Dublin city centre.
 In the event the lease was extended through October and TOG moved to its new premises, the ground floor of 22 Blackpitts, in mid-October 2015.

 Structure

 TOG is a community-operated physical locale based run by its members to provide a shared space.
 The members have a place to be creative and work on their projects in an environment designed to be both inspiring and supportive of both new and old technologies.
-The space is funded for by its members and allows members 24-hour access to a place equipped with shared equipment supplied or donated by members or friends of TOG.
+The space is funded for by its members and allows members 24-hour access to a place.

-TOG allows for a community that would usually be based through virtual medium to come together to form a meeting place for like-minded individuals.
-TOG allows people to collaborate on projects in a centralized place to bring the skills of many people together to get a task or project done.